• Home

 Mission Statement

-The Androcles Project is dedicated to designing, resourcing, and implementing innovative confidence-building measures (CBMs) aimed at supporting diplomacy with the Democratic People’s Republic of Korea (DPRK) in pursuit of a durable peace on the Korean Peninsula.
-These CBMs are encompassed within two broad categories: 1) humanitarian engagement efforts coordinated with the Permanent Mission of the DPRK to the United Nations in New York; and 2) cultural and educational exchanges focused on building mutual trust and greater understanding between the peoples of the U.S. and the DPRK.
+The activity will entail designing, resourcing, and implementing various confidence building measures (CBMs) aimed at supporting an innovative, US-led multilateral diplomacy aimed by achieving a durable peace on the Korean Peninsula.
+These CBMs will fall into two broad categories: 1) a humanitarian assistance program in collaboration with the DPRK diplomats accredited to the United Nations in New York; and 2) cultural, educational, and other exchange programs targeted at building mutual trust between the US and the DPRK.

 229 E. 85th Street, P.O.
 Box 625 New York, NY 10028 theandroclesproject@protonmail.com androclesproject.org